PTSD Compensation Claim Lawyers | PTSD Payouts Australia

 • The work injury common law damages time limit is 3 years from the triggering event date.

 Australia generally has no time limit constraint for claiming TPD lump sum payouts.
 However, your total and permanent disability insurance policy will specify the conditions that apply to your circumstances.
-Some employer-funded superannuation funds specify you must lodge your case before stopping work, and all claimants must seek a payout before retirement age.

-Trusted for PTSD Personal Injury Compensation
+PTSD Personal Injury Compensation Advice

 When your PTSD is due to someone else’s complete or partial negligence and has caused you to experience a loss, you could seek PTSD personal injury compensation.